PTAAS EXCHANGE

 Image Source

-To that point, there are different approaches to building a security plan that can work with smaller budgets.
+There are different approaches to building a security plan that can work with smaller budgets.
 Let’s take a closer look.

 Risk-Based Approach